davecox79/multiples-a-b/README.md

 ## Improvements
 - Add error handling to verify input file data is of the expected format
 - Add error handling for cases where output file is not provided
+- Add script to create venv and run program within it